linuxhaxxor/Project-Euler/README.md

 - [Elm](http://elm-lang.org/) (Not sure how you'd use like a scripting language without it being a pain)
-- [Clojure](http://clojure.org/) (LISP-y language would be cool, but I don't want to deal with the JVM, but there's still Racket...)
 - [PHP](http://php.net/) (I use it for my job so it's relevant, but it's not i any fun to code in and the syntax is ugly)
 - [Julia](http://julialang.org/) (It works with numbers pretty well and